Earth Notes: Vent-Axia Lo-Carbon Tempra single-room MHRV: Review

 - Does what it claims on the tin, still going after 5 years.
 Maybe a tiny bit louder than expected, and of marginal length to go through our wall.
 Not so easy to clean as the HR25 without access to the outside.

 - Rating: out of 5

-See the more general item on MHRV (Mechanical Heat-Recovery Ventilation) AKA "MVHR" amongst other variants!.
+See the more general item on MHRV (Mechanical Heat-Recovery Ventilation) AKA "MVHR" and SRHRV (Single Room Heat Recovery) amongst other variants!